 Changes to this Privacy Policy

 We reserve the right to change the terms of this privacy policy at any time, but will not do so without posting the revised policy on this website.
-We encourage you to review this privacy policy whenever you visit our website to make sure you understand how we use the information we collect.
+We encourage you to review this privacy policy to make sure you understand how we use the information we collect.

 Website & Password Security